z0al/dep/README.md

 > built with [probot](https://github.com/probot/probot) framework

-A dependency manager for your Pull Requests.
+A dependency manager for Pull Requests.

 ## Usage

-1. Browse to [GitHub Apps - dep][apps]
+1. Browse to [GitHub Apps - DEP][apps]
 2. Accept the permissions
 3. Allow access to repositories